vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--distribution` *distribution*
       Distribution name in lower case, e.g. alpine, centos, debian, ubuntu.
-      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution info.

     `--version` *version*
       Distribution version.
 The format can differ among distributions, e.g. alpine `3.6`, centos `7.0`, debian `9.0` or ubuntu `16.04`.
-      If `--template` is provided, this option is not necessary, but can optionally override the template's distribution version info.

     `--arch` *arch*
       Container architecture, e.g. `x86_64` or `x86`.
 Defaults to the host system architecture.

     `--vendor` *vendor*
-      Vendor to be selected from the remote template repository.
+      Vendor to be selected from the remote image repository.

     `--variant` *variant*
-      Vendor variant to be selected from the remote template repository.
+      Vendor variant to be selected from the remote image repository.

     `--repository` *repository*
       Instead of searching all configured repositories from appropriate pool,